 Further, Android has widgets for social media that makes accessing accounts easy without opening the apps.

-When it comes down to compatibility with other devices, Apple only works best other Apple products and syncing other apps takes a lot of time.
+When it comes down to compatibility with other devices, Apple only works best with other Apple products, and syncing other apps takes a lot of time.
 Android is compatible with more devices.

 As reported by Sensor Tower, Google Play Store saw 75.7 billion approximately in app downloads globally in 2018.
 In comparison, the App Store only saw 29.6 billion downloads.

 While Android sees more downloads, iOS shows more engagement and ROI on apps, including in-app purchases.

 Lastly, Android is more popular in developing and lower-income countries while Western Europe and North America have more iOS users.
 Therefore, your audience matters as well before you choose the platform.

 Determining the appropriate platform for your mobile app relies on the app content you expect to generate overall enterprise objects.

 It gets down to studying your target market, as well as the demographics of core users, and determining the choice that completely suits your business.